 Public clouds, such as AWS, mean that you do not have to manage servers.
 That’s a huge workload off your mind, allowing you to focus on building, testing, and deploying your software.
 However, you still have to work with servers and understand how they integrate with your application.
 The difference is that you can do everything all at once — try spinning up a thousand private servers individually, and you eventually run into problems.
 Do the same on AWS, and it’s simple.

-AWS Services Are Vital
+DevOps With AWS Services Are Vital

 So as anyone who deals with AWS regularly knows that there are dozens of different services out there.
 You have things like AWS CodePipeline, which helps automate your release pipelines, and you can integrate it with something like GitHub.
 However, four really useful services are Lambda, CloudFormation, CodeStar, and CloudWatch.